polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 Hyperlambda supports 2 database types: Microsoft SQL Server and MySQL.
 In our previous tutorial, we executed a select SQL statement, and returned the results back to the client as JSON.
-Below is Hyperlambda illustrating roughly how we did this.
+Below is some Hyperlambda illustrating roughly how we did this.

 **Filename - "/modules/tutorials/read-data.get.hl"**